 To sit for the CFPTM Certification Examination given by the CFP Board, students must complete an examination application from the CFP Board and pay an examination fee to sit for the one-and-a-half day comprehensive examination.
 For an exam application or information on the work experience and ethics requirements, call the Division of Continuing Education and Professional Development at 516.323.3550, or write to the CFP Board, 1700 Broadway, Suite 2100, Denver, Colorado 80290.
 You can also call the CFP Board at 303.830.7500 or visit their website.

-Benefits - Depth of Information
+Program Benefits - Depth of Information

 Students will receive at least 45 semester hours of instruction for each course providing participants with in-depth information on each topic.
 Student interaction with instructors and ongoing class participation are strongly encouraged.
 Every effort is made to select the latest texts and materials pertinent to the needs of today's professional.